itzaeon/hints/linux/arch-install.md

 I am still using `bspwm`, so I generally select the `xorg` profile and install on top of that.
 If you're less comfortable, try using `desktop` and selecting a window manager there.
 Graphics drivers are your preference; however, I generally select open-source unless I am using an nvidia GPU.

 ### Audio server
-`Pulseaudio` is tried and true and is generally what I use.
+`pulseaudio` is tried and true and is generally what I use.
 However, `pipewire` is extremely light and is presented as a good alternative to `pulseaudio`.
 Do some research and see which are used for your usecase.

 ### Kernel
 I use `linux-zen` and it has never given me problems.
 It probably decreases my battery life by a slight amount versus `linux`, but I don't care enough to measure the difference.